realkemon/home/pages/etl_frostbite.md

 * [TODO] Fix command map icons not having shaders making them appear outside of compass. *(Thank you spyhawk for reporting)*
 * Adjusted back wheels position of inner courtyard truck.
 (Clips remain unchanged)
 * Changed back cover on tunnel truck from green to grey to match rest of truck.
+* [TODO] Fixed CP sounds playing in second round after `/map_restart`.
+Also double-check on all other overhauls!

 ### version 13